Battle of Karbala: Journey towards Kufa

-On the following day, a 4,000-strong Kufan army arrived under the command of Umar ibn Sa'd.
-He had been appointed governor of Rayy to suppress a local rebellion, but then recalled to confront Husayn.
+On the following day, another 4,000-strong Kufan army arrived under the command of Umar ibn Sa'd, the governor of Ray.
+He had been tasked to suppress a local rebellion, but was then recalled to subdue Husayn.
 Initially, he was unwilling to fight Husayn, but complied following Ibn Ziyad's threat to revoke his governorship.
 After negotiations with Husayn, Ibn Sa'd wrote to Ibn Ziyad that Husayn was willing to return.
 Ibn Ziyad replied that Husayn must surrender or he should be subdued by force, and that to compel him, he and his companions should be denied access to the Euphrates river.
 Ibn Sa'd stationed 500 horsemen on the route leading to the river.
 Husayn and his companions remained without water for three days before a group of fifty men led by his half-brother Abbas was able to access the river.
 They could only fill twenty water-skins.

 Husayn and Ibn Sa'd met during the night to negotiate a settlement; it was rumored that Husayn made three proposals: either he be allowed to return to Medina, submit to Yazid directly, or be sent to a border post where he would fight alongside the Muslim armies.
 According to Madelung, these reports are probably untrue as Husayn at this stage is unlikely to have considered submitting to Yazid.
 A mawla of Husayn's wife later claimed that Husayn had suggested that he be allowed to leave, so that all parties could allow the fluid political situation to clarify.
-Ibn Sa'd sent the proposal, whatever it was, to Ibn Ziyad, who is reported to have accepted but then persuaded otherwise by Shemr ibn Ziljawshan.
-Shemr argued that Husayn was in his domain and letting him go would be to demonstrate weakness.
-Ibn Ziyad then sent Shemr with orders to ask Husayn for his allegiance once more and to attack, kill and disfigure him if he was to refuse, as "a rebel, a seditious person, a brigand, an oppressor and he was to do no further harm after his death".
-If Ibn Sa'd was unwilling to carry out the attack, he was instructed to hand over command to Shemr.
-Ibn Sa'd cursed Shemr and accused him of foiling his attempts to reach a peaceful settlement but agreed to carry out the orders.
+Ibn Sa'd sent the proposal, whatever it was, to Ibn Ziyad, who is reported to have accepted but then persuaded otherwise by Shimr ibn Dhi al-Jawshan.
+Shimr argued that Husayn was in his domain and letting him go would be to demonstrate weakness.
+Ibn Ziyad then sent Shimr with orders to ask Husayn for his allegiance once more and to attack him if he was to refuse, as he was to do no further harm after his death.
+If Ibn Sa'd was unwilling to carry out the attack, he was instructed to hand over command to Shimr.
+Ibn Sa'd cursed Shimr and accused him of foiling his attempts to reach a peaceful settlement but agreed to carry out the orders.
 He remarked that Husayn would not submit because there was "a proud soul in him".